 While much of the recent progress pertaining to generative artificial intelligence has focused on text and images, the creation of AI-generated audio and video is still a work in progress.

-Meanwhile, AI video generation is even further out.
-Of course, there are a number of platforms that use AI to generate rudimentary videos or edit existing ones.
-And some deepfakes are so convincingly real that they’re hard to spot.
+There are a number of platforms that use AI to generate rudimentary videos or edit existing ones.
+Unfortunately, this has led to the development of deepfakes, which are deployed in more sophisticated phishing schemes.
 But this facet of generative AI isn’t quite as advanced as text, still images or even audio.

 “We’re not quite at the point where you can type in ‘Make me a YouTube video that does XYZ,’ and have something come out that’s really quite as useful in terms of something that you’d use for actual content,” Harrod said.
 Still, she added, “it’s definitely a field that’s moving fast.”